ericmandel/astroem/README.md

 astroem is distributed under the terms of The MIT License.

-Eric Mandel, Harvard-Smithsonian Center for Astrophysics
+Eric Mandel, Center for Astrophysics | Harvard & Smithsonian